 With more than half a million people crammed into 28.2 sq km, Macau is the most densely populated place on earth

-Celebrate the world with the new edition of The Travel Book
+Celebrate the world with The Travel Book